 PALAESTRA BY LARS BERGQUIST

-The Palaestra fonts include: Western and Eastern European characters, ligatures, and more.
+The Palaestra fonts include: Western and Eastern European characters, ligatures, alternates, and more.
 A Small Caps font is available (Proconsular).